edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Transport_Route.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004822
-Comments: A way or course taken from one location to another for the purpose of transporting cargo and or passengers.
+rdfs:comment | A way or course taken from one location to another for the purpose of transporting cargo and or passengers. edi3:cefactBusinessProcess | In All Contexts

 Properties: